Ignitarium-Renesas/rzv_ai_apps/11_Head_count_topview/README.md

 <img src=./img/hw_img.jpg width=550>

-When using the keyboard connected to RZ/V2H Evaluation Board, the keyboard layout and language are fixed to English.
+When using the keyboard connected to RZ/V2H EVK Evaluation Board, the keyboard layout and language are fixed to English.

 ## Application: Build Stage